jeffblackadar/sensation/paradata.md

 Macro Paradata:
 1. Why has the resource being created and for what audience?
-a.
-This virtual map is created for three audiences
+   This virtual map is created for three audiences:
-i.
-Users who would like to discover landmarks of Hopewell Furnace by walking to a virtual placement of them. ii.
-People who would like to create their own virtual maps. iii.
-Users of Leaflet who may wish to adapt the techniques.
+      1. Users who would like to discover landmarks of Hopewell Furnace by walking to a virtual placement of them.
+      2. People who would like to create their own virtual maps.
+      3. Users of Leaflet who may wish to adapt the techniques.

 Although I am working with a specific map, this project could be applied to other maps.
 Archaeological sites, urban landscapes or even fictional places can be mapped and redrawn around a user’s present location.

 2. How will the resource be put to use?
 Is it sustainable and accessible?